How 'Ronaldo-esque' Damsgaard became Denmark's Euro 2020 breakout star

 “This year we’ll look at 50,000 players across Ghana, Ivory Coast and Egypt and we academically screen all of our kids as well," Vernon explained.

-"Some of our kids who get in are the brightest kids in the community, who is quite a good player, and others might be a great player and very bright or a great player and academically further behind.
+"Some of our kids who get in are the brightest kids in the community, who are quite good players, and others might be a great player and very bright or a great player and academically further behind.
 Then we also try to identify the characterful, soulful kid within the team who has that kind of spark that’s hard to define.

-"You just know there’s something special about them as a personality,” Vernon explained about the academy.

-Vernon believes the mentality instilled in those players from such a young age through the academy has been pivotal in the Danes getting this far in the tournament as has giving Hjulmand the chance to coach at a club with those values.
+Vernon believes the mentality instilled in those players from such a young age has been pivotal in the Danes getting to the quarter-finals of Euro 2020, as has giving Hjulmand the chance to coach at a club with those values.

 “We believe a lot of the experiences they get with us helps them to adapt and cope with pressure at a younger age, maybe more than in other environments,” Vernon said.